 Sometimes the right property to buy doesn’t come up at the same time as the expiry on your current lease.
 Or perhaps you’re building and your build is coming to an end prior to your rental lease expiring?
-What to do:
+As an ex property manager herself, Kirsty has some helpful information around what to do if you find yourself ready or wanting to buy, but your lease has not yet expired.

 - Talk to your property manager and give them as much notice as possible.
 Explain the situation to them and give them all the dates and information you can.